-Trying to find fun activities for kids when the weather outside is anything but pleasant is both easier and more challenging than maybe ever before!
+Trying to find fun activities for kids when the weather outside is anything but pleasant?

-On the one hand, video games give kids plenty of opportunity to burn a couple of hours inside – whether the weather outside is nice or not.
+On the one hand, video games give kids plenty of opportunity to burn a couple of hours inside.
+This works whether the weather outside is nice or not.
 On the other hand, most video games are anything but educational.

-Sure, your little ones might get a lot of pleasure out of parking themselves in front of the TV and killing some hours in a digital universe.
+Sure, your little ones might get a lot of pleasure out of parking themselves in front of the TV.
+Many of us enjoy killing time in a digital universe.

 But is that really helping them develop their young minds?

-Thankfully, there are plenty of exciting, engaging, and interesting craft ideas you can do with your kids when the weather outside gets wet.
-These crafts are fun for all ages and teach children important skills while at the same time getting them engaged with their hands and their imagination.
+Thankfully, there are plenty of exciting, engaging, and interesting craft ideas!
+You can do these with your kids when the weather outside gets wet.
+These crafts are fun for all ages and teach children important skills.
+They'll also be activating their imagination and working with their hands.

 Below we highlight just a handful of the most kid friendly crafts you and your children can tackle the next time the rain starts coming down.
 Or you can try these crafts out whenever you have a little bit of free time – they aren’t exclusive to wet weather!